Visiting Student FAQs

 When will I receive a decision?

-Students are notified six to eight weeks before the start of their desired month.
+Students are notified 6 to 8 weeks before the start of their desired month.
 We cannot notify you of a decision any earlier than this timeline.
-Once an offer is made to a visiting student, we cannot offer additional opportunities for that month or additional months.
+All offers are final.

 How are applications considered or processed?

-We consider applications on a month-by-month basis six to eight weeks before each month.
+We consider applications on a rolling, month-by-month basis 6 to 8 weeks before each month.
 Applications are always due no later than 60 days prior to the rotation month.
 We do not place students for multiple months at a time.
 Applicants are considered in the order their application was received.

 AFTER YOU ARE ACCEPTED